department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

       description: Find out which Veteran ID cards you may need, and how to request them.
     - url: /records/download-va-letters/
       title: Download Your VA Benefit Letters
-      description: Download a copy of letters like your eligibility or award letter for certain benefits.
+      description: Download a copy of letters like your award letter for certain benefits.
-    - url: /records/download-va-letters/
+    - url: /records/discharge-upgrade/
       title: Learn How to Apply for a Discharge Upgrade
       description: Answer a series of questions to get step-by-step instructions on how to apply for a discharge upgrade or correction.
 If your discharge gets upgraded, you'll be eligible for the VA benefits you earned during your period of service.